-Application Development (AD) team creates custom web and mobile applications that integrate cleanly with departmental work processes and are tailored to meet specific needs.
+Application Development (AD) team creates custom web applications that integrate cleanly with departmental work processes and are tailored to meet specific needs.
 Web applications are programs that can be accessed through a web browser via the Internet.
 They allow information to be organized, distributed and collected cheaper, faster and more efficiently than traditional methods.
 Your customers and employees can use them to access a wide variety of services such as purchasing products, managing schedules, submitting evaluations or tracking information.

 Our developers can create applications that are easy to use, effective, accessible and secure.